Alcaraz v Sinner, the US Open quarter-final that may have shaped our next decade of tennis

 Sinner has room to grow as well

-With two players as young as Sinner and Alcaraz, it is difficult to project what their games will look like in three to five years, but it is clear that Sinner has a lot of room for development, both physically and tactically.
+With two players as young as Sinner and Alcaraz, it is difficult to project what their games will look like in three to five years, but it is clear that in 2022, Sinner still had a lot of room for development, both physically and tactically.
+He’s done just that, adding muscle and becoming physically stronger, while also bringing in Darren Cahill to his coaching team.

-“He’s challenging Alcaraz anyway, and again, if you look at Sinner and watch him play, you can see that his transitional game is very much in the developmental stage,” says Lester.
+“He’s challenging Alcaraz anyway, and again, if you look at Sinner and watch him play, you can see that his transitional game is very much in the developmental stage,” said Lester, at the time.
 “He is a player that is learning to build off his ground strokes.
-He has some enormous ground strokes.
+He has some enormous groundstrokes.
 He is learning to take those steps forward and understand when to come in behind them.”

-Brad Gilbert, Former ATP world No 4 and coach of Andre Agassi and Andy Roddick believes that Sinner has more room to grow than Alcaraz does in that sense.
+Brad Gilbert, Former ATP world No 4, coach of Andre Agassi and Andy Roddick and now Coco Gauff, said in 2023 that Sinner has more room to grow than Alcaraz does in that sense.

 “A lot of this stuff is to be determined,” he says.
 “I still think Sinner’s a couple of years away from filling out and becoming a little more physical on court.
 You look at Carlos and he’s already kind of physically mature.
 You look at Sinner and even though he’s two years older, he doesn’t look like he’s physically mature yet.
 So I think he has a lot of growing to do, as well.”